 The concept of customer analytics may feel a little abstract, but when you realize how heavily some companies are implementing it, you’ll soon see that you’re missing out on the fun.

-Netflix uses data regarding subscriber interactions with TV shows, making note of the date a user watched a show, what time of day it was, what device they watched it on, and where the show was paused.
+Netflix uses data regarding subscriber interactions with movies and TV shows, making note of the date it was watched, what time of day it was, what device they watched it on, and where the show was paused.
 If the show is paused, Netflix also takes note of whether a viewer resumes the show after pausing, whether people finish a show at all, and if so, how long it took them to do so.

 What does Netflix do with all of this information?
 It uses it to recommend 80% of what’s on your home page.

 In addition, Netflix uses data and customer experience analytics to create custom experiences.